nimeshpatelaureatelabs/demo/README.md

 ## Documentation

-You can have detail information on this. <a href="http://159.65.148.111/docs/cron_scheduler/">Documentaion</a>
+You can have detail information on this <a href="http://159.65.148.111/docs/cron_scheduler/">Documentaion</a>.